 This Prehistoric Fossil Rocks

 Well before dinosaurs roamed the earth, over 350 million years ago during the Devonian period, the land we know as Michigan was located near the equator.
 Covered by a warm, shallow, saltwater sea, the colonial coral hexagonaria percarinata thrived with other marine life in tropical reefs.
 The earth’s plates moved and pushed Michigan north to the 45th parallel and above sea level, which created dry land formations.
 More recently, about two million years ago, glacial action scraped the earth and spread the fossils across the northern Lower Peninsula, depositing major concentrations in the Petoskey area.
-The prehistoric fossil, unique to the Traverse Group rock strata, is called the Petoskey Stone and is Michigan’s official state stone.
+The prehistoric fossil, unique to the Traverse Group rock strata, is called the Petoskey Stone and it became Michigan’s official state stone in 1965.

 Name That Hexagonaria Percarinata